 Known as the natural alternative to aspirin, willow bark is actually what aspirin was originally made from.
-It contains the pain-relieving compound salicin, and is one of the most common natural remedies for headaches.
-You can make a tea out of willow bark root for instant headache relief.
+It contains the pain-relieving compound salicin, and is one of the most common natural remedies for headaches and inflammation (source).

 3. Take a nap.

 Sometimes the best headache remedies are the things we should be doing anyway – like getting extra sleep.
 Ever notice how the world seems renewed after a nap?
-Sometimes just a simple power nap is enough for your body to reboot and squash your headache.
+A simple power nap can be enough for your body to reboot and squash your headache.

 4. Eat something!

-This increases blood flow to tissues and is shown in studies to prevent migraines.
-If you get debilitating headaches or migraines, getting regular acupuncture treatments can make a difference.
+Acupuncture increases blood flow to tissues and is shown in studies to prevent migraines.
+If you get debilitating headaches or migraines, regular acupuncture treatments can make a difference.